terencecistudent/animal-matching-cards/README.md

 ## Description
 This is an animal matching card game where there are twelve cards lined out 4x3 (4 across and 3 down).
 The aim is to click on a card which will flip over, then click on another card to see if it will match.
-Once the user has matched all of the cards there will be a pop up saying 'Congratulations'.
-There is a button above the game container which allows the user to restart the game.
+The user should click the **Start Game** button to start the timer and game.
+Once the user has matched all of the cards there will be a pop up saying 'Congratulations' containing a **New Game** button and a **Close** button.
+There is also a pop up if the user runs out of time which contains the same buttons.
+The timer will stop when all of the cards are selected.
+When the user runs out of time, the cards will become disabled for clicking on.

 This game is also browser cross compatible.